What is the ACT?

 Recommended Tutoring Hours for ACT Score Gains

-It’s hard to understand how much gain is needed for composite gains on the ACT, so here’s a handy formula: 1 composite gain x 4 = 4 subject point gains.
+To understand how much gain is needed for composite gains on the ACT, here’s a handy formula: 1 composite gain x 4 = 4 subject point gains.
 Here are examples of different levels of tutoring intensity and duration.

 Low-intensity: Your child prepares for one ACT subject, like Math, and tutors 1 hour per week for 8 weeks.
 The probable result would be a 4-point gain in the Math score, which would produce a 1-point gain in the composite.
 If this student started with a 22 composite, he now has a 23 overall ACT score.
 As you can see, a single subject area focus can only “move the needle” so much.
 Is it possible that an 8-week subject area focus could produce more gains?
 Yes, but not likely.